ruedoux/SGT/README.md

 Addon for [Godot](https://github.com/godotengine/godot) that allows you to easily create tests for your C# scripts.
 Its designed to be as simple to use as possible and have as little dependency issues with different Godot versions.

-I would recommend to use this testing addon along with [GUT](https://github.com/bitwes/Gut), Godot nodes have a lot of issues with mocking in C# so if you want to mock something its best to do it in GUT for the time being.

 How to use
 -----